EduHz/EduHz/README.md

 ### Hi there 👋

+I'm Edu, a 29-year-old Argentinian lover of video games and technology.
+Last year (2022), I discovered my passion for programming and got fully certified as a web developer.
+I want to share with you my skills.

 <!--
 **EduHz/EduHz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.